Learn more about driving in your city

 This allows SilverRide to frequently pre-group these rides together into efficient routes called bundles.
 Drivers are presented with bundles and all the underlying ride detail where they can decide if they’d like to accept the bundle and provide the rides.
 Once the bundle is accepted it is assigned to the driver in SilverRide’s driver app which guides the driver through all the rides on the route.
 You will be offered the amount you will be paid for the bundle of trips.
 As always, if you have concerns about the rate you are being paid for the bundle of trips, you can always negotiate the rate that works best for you.

 On-demand rides usually arise during the day and these rides are then offered to drivers whose bundle allows for the additional ride.
-Drivers can then accept these add-on rides if they desire to make more money.
-Aka for generally the same time frame.
+Drivers can then accept these add-on rides if they would like to make more money.

 SilverRide will also often offer you shared rides.
 A shared ride is a ride in which one or more passengers are riding together starting and/or ending at different locations.
 The amount paid for shared rides will differ based on the contract.
 For example, some contracts do not pay any additional amount for shared trips, but you as a driver can make more money because you will have a passenger in the car more of the time, and have less time when you are working where there is no passenger.